tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 # Performance Tuning

+__We do not know why your training is slow__.
+Performance is different on every machine.
+So you need to figure out most parts by your own.
 Here's a list of things you can do when your training is slow.

-And if you're going to open an issue about slow training, PLEASE do them and include your findings.
+If you're going to open an issue about slow training, PLEASE do them and include your findings.

 ## Figure out the bottleneck